Your Profile Picture Counts

 For some more ideas on your profile shot take a look at the Professional Portraits online gallery

-I recently spent a day at Willis Insurance Brokers in Belfast photographing the senior staff.
+I spent a day at Willis Insurance Brokers in Belfast photographing the senior staff.
 Check their blog out

 If you find it difficult to take a natural photo of yourself then I would recommend a ‘professional portrait session’.
 They are available for individuals, groups, or whole organisations and can take place in the office environment, outside the office environment, or in the studio.